 This family-friendly whale-watching tour is easily one of the most awe-inspiring things to do in Massachusetts!
 The 4-hour tour begins in Cape Ann and cruises around the Stellwagen Bank National Marine Sanctuary.

 Not only will you see whales, but you can also expect to see porpoises and Atlantic white-sided dolphins.
-The high-speed catamaran lets you see the humpback and fin whales as quickly as possible.
+The high-speed catamaran lets you see the humpback and fin whales quickly.

 As soon as the boat leaves the dock, tourgoers will get a harbor tour full of Gloucester’s maritime history.
 Once the boat gets to the national marine preserve, just 12 miles off the coast of Gloucester, you’ll begin to see the variety of marine life.

 The Stellwagen Bank National Marine Sanctuary is named one of the “Top 5 Whale Watching Destinations in the World” by the World Wildlife Fund.
-This designation is due to the various whale species that migrate to Gloucester’s coast each year.
+This designation is due to the various whale species migrating to Gloucester’s coast yearly.